bingokorean/my-review-notes/review/neural-architectures-for-named-entity-recognition.md

 # [Neural Architectures for Named Entity Recognition (2016)](https://arxiv.org/pdf/1603.01360.pdf)

 # Review note
+The figures and tables in this paper are arranged in this [[PPT]](https://1drv.ms/p/s!AllPqyV9kKUrgju5EEGUgHB7-3gy).

 ## Keyword
 * hand-crafted features & domain-specific knolwedge & resources